-A quick article on the distribution and the geographical evolution in France and in the world of the epidemic, pandemic now, of Coronavirus Covid-19.
+A quick article on the distribution and geographical evolution in France and in the world of the epidemic, now pandemic, of Coronavirus Covid-19.
 Indeed; many people are asking the question and would like to have more information, and rightly so, on the geographical distribution of the Covid-19 epidemic by department.
-That is, more local data near them.
-This is very understandable and human, so we did some research and here is the data available to everyone on the Internet.
-Thanks to our forumeur Enerc for sharing the latest information on the breakdown in France by department!
+That is to say more local data near them.
+This is very understandable and human, so we did some research and here is the data available to everyone on the internet.
+Thanks to our forumeur Enerc for sharing the latest information on the distribution in France by departments!

-Departmental distribution data seem to be deliberately omitted from the main major French television channels ...
-Why?
-Avoid stigma and internal ostracism between French people?
-Maybe ...
-This is not our business, here no blablas, links, information ...
+The departmental distribution data seem deliberately omitted from the main major French television channels… Why?
+Avoid stigmatization and internal ostracism between French people?
+Maybe… This is none of our business, here no jokes, links, information…

-In the following 6 links you will find updated data on the global or national distribution in France of the Covid-19 epidemic.
+You will find in the following 6 links updated data on the global or national distribution in France of the Covid-19 epidemic.

 You can add your information and data on the subject of Maps and evolution of the Covid-19 epidemic or in the comments below.

-Finally, we remind you that confinement is not for fun!
-This Covid-19 Containment Study at Imperial College London predicts up to 2,2 million deaths in the USA and 510 in Great Britain (therefore about the same in France) in the complete absence of confinement and treatment!
-It also advocates confinement for 000 months… 5 months means until the end of July 5 with, unfortunately, possible relapses of the epidemic in winter 2020!
+Finally, we remind you that confinement is not a joke!
+This study on the containment linked to Covid-19 at Imperial College London predicted up to 2,2 million deaths in the USA and 510 in Great Britain (therefore roughly the same in France) in the total absence of containment and treatment!
+She also advocates a 000-month confinement ...
+5 months that means until the end of July 5 with, unfortunately, possible relapses of the epidemic in winter 2020!

 So containment measures should absolutely not be taken lightly!